olilanz/RooCode-Local-Evaluation/README.md

     F -->|Example: Generate documentation| G[DocGen Mode];
 ```

-While default modes do a good job, you can also create your own—e.g., as a helpful reviewer or tech writer—and specialize them further to focus on specific quality aspects like robustness, performance, or security—important for real-world tasks.

 Moreover, Roo Code has an active community with frequent discussions on Discord and regular releases, lowering the time needed between ideation and release of new versions.